 About Phu Quoc

 Phu Quoc (known as Koh Tral by Cambodians) is the largest island of Vietnam.
 The island is a part of Kien Giang province.
 The district of Phu Quoc includes the main island and 21 smaller islets.
-Duong Dong, which is located on the west coast, is also the largest town on this island with the total area of 574 square kilometers (222 sq mi).
+Duong Dong, which is located on the west coast, is also the largest town on this island with a total area of 574 square kilometers (222 sq mi).

 Located in the Gulf of Siam, Phu Quoc island lies just off the Cambodian coast, 62 nautical miles (115 km; 71 mi) from Rach Gia, 8.1 nautical miles (15.0 km; 9.3 mi) from Kampot province of Cambodia, and nearly 290 nautical miles (540 km; 330 mi) from Laem Chabang, Thailand.
 The roughly triangular shape of the island is 50 kilometers (31 mi) long north to south and 25 kilometers (16 mi) east to west in the north at its widest.